About Colombia

 1. The country has 48.2 million inhabitants and Spanish is the country’s official language.

-2. Always and everywhere in the same time zone GMT-5.
+2. The whole country is in the same time zone: GMT-5.
 Due to its proximity to the Equator, there are no seasons.

 4. Colombia has one of the oldest and most solid democracies in Latin America.

-6. Colombia has a privileged position in the northwest of South America, in the Equatorial Zone, with access to the Pacific and Atlantic oceans.
-The only country in South America.
+6. Colombia has a privileged position in the northwest of South America, in the Equatorial Zone.
+It is the only country in South America with access to both the Pacific and Atlantic oceans.

-1. Thanks to the 1991 Colombia´s Constitution, mechanisms for citizen participation were expanded and the Constitutional Court, the Prosecutor’s Office, and the Ombudsman’s Office were created.
+1. Thanks to the 1991 Colombian Constitution, mechanisms for citizen participation were expanded and the Constitutional Court, the Prosecutor’s Office, and the Ombudsman’s Office were created.

 2. Colombia ranked 31 countries worldwide in the Destination Performace Index (DPI) statistics Events Analysis 2021 by the ICCA (International Congress and Convention Association).

-3. Crossed by the Andean Mountains, Colombia represents 10% of the biodiversity of the planet, and It has the largest diversity of birds on earth (20%) WWF 2022.
+3. Crossed by the Andean Mountains, Colombia represents 10% of the planet’s biodiversity, and has the largest diversity of birds on earth (WWF 2022).

 Visas and Embassies